bogdan-szabo-sociomantic/ocean-1/README.rst

   The interface of these functions remains the same, but users should be aware of this change in behaviour.

+``ocean.text.regex.PCRE``
+  The meaning of the optional 'case sensitivity' match parameter has been reversed.
+It was previously 'case insensitive', now means 'case sensitive'.
+  The new meaning is more intuitive, leading to less confusing double negatives.

 New Features
 ^^^^^^^^^^^^